Speak it.

 It's written.

 Hold one key, anywhere on your Mac, and just talk.
 Blurt turns voice into text the way it should be — strips the ums, sets the punctuation, and lays clean, finished words exactly where your cursor sits.
 No window.
-No account.
 No friction.
+On Apple Silicon, it runs right on your Mac.

 By the numbers